Before making wedding reservations, please make sure the following requirements can be satisfied:

 - Newly Issued Baptismal Records (1 or 2) – newly issued records are required for each Christian member of the couple and must be obtained from the church where the baptism took place.
 These records need to be dated within the last six months at the time of submission.
 If that particular parish is now merged or closed, you may need to contact the local Archdiocesan or Diocesan Archives Office.
 (Detroit’s Archives Office can be reached at 313-237-5846.)
 For baptized Non-Catholic parties, a copy of their original baptismal record should also be submitted.

 Once the documentation noted above is received, it will be reviewed by the Cathedral Staff.
 After review, Fr.
 Mech’s or Fr.
 Gonyeau’s contact information will be sent to you to schedule your initial meeting if one of them is presiding; otherwise you will meet with your presider.
-Your wedding date will be reserved following this meeting.

 Bring your Marriage License (and all associated documentation from the County Clerk) in to the main office TWO WEEKS PRIOR to the wedding.